 Doc X MD Storyoid©: “ …all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.”
-So begins the Declaration of Independence, yet thomas_paine-common_sensewhen the initial battles in the Revolutionary War broke out in April 1775, few colonists from the original thirteen colonies neither sought so lofty goals nor desired complete independence from Great Britain, and those who did were considered radical and overcome with angriness.
+So begins the Declaration of Independence, yet when the initial battles in the Revolutionary War broke out in April 1775, few colonists from the original thirteen colonies neither sought so lofty goals nor desired complete independence from Great Britain, and those who did were considered radical and overcome with angriness.

 Within months with growing hostility brewing toward Britain a majority of colonists came to favor independence.
 These sentiments were expressed in Thomas Paine’s bestselling pamphlet published in early 1776, “Common Sense.”